 Milk kefir is similar in taste to sour milk or maas.
 The longer you leave it to ferment, the more sour the taste.
 However, there are plenty of ways to disguise the taste and get the benefits.
 You can combine milk kefir with banana and berries into a delicious smoothie, or with avocado and other ingredients to create a tangy guacamole.
 A simple Google search will reveal plenty of other tasty recipes to try out.

 Kombucha is a bubbly drink made from fermented black tea.
 The black tea is fermented through the addition of a SCOBY (symbiotic culture of bacteria and yeast) and sugar.
 The yeast from the SCOBY feeds on the sugar added to the black tea, leaving behind a slightly alcoholic product, which the bacteria in turn eat.
-The bacteria from the SCOBY ferment the alcohol made by the yeast, and turn it into acetic acid.
+Bacteria from the SCOBY ferment the alcohol made by the yeast, and turn it into acetic acid.

 Kombucha tastes like a slightly effervescent, tangy tea drink, and can be flavoured according to your taste buds.
 Personally, my favourites are Ginger Mate Kombucha and Pomegranate and Green Tea Kombucha.